 Book of Business Transfers-In November 2010 we entered into an agreement with a partner, whereby the partner transferred certain of its existing Medicare insurance members to us as the broker of record on the underlying policies.
-Total consideration of \$3.3 million is being amortized to cost of revenue in the consolidated statements of income and comprehensive income as we recognize commission revenue related to the transferred members over a period of up to five years.
+Total consideration of \$3.3 million is being amortized to cost of revenue in the condensed consolidated statements of operations as we recognize commission revenue related to the transferred members over a period of up to five years.
 In May 2011, we entered into a similar agreement with the same partner, whereby the partner transferred certain of its existing Medicare insurance members to us as the broker of record on the underlying policies.
 Total arrangement consideration of \$3.0 million paid to the partner is being amortized to cost of revenue as we recognize commission revenue related to the transferred members over a period of up to five years.
+The book of business transfers are presented under investing activities in the condensed consolidated statements of cash flows as purchase of other assets.

-Basis of Presentation-The accompanying condensed consolidated balance sheet as of June 30, 2011, the condensed consolidated statements of income for the three and six months ended June 30, 2010 and 2011 and the condensed consolidated statements of cash flows for the six months ended June 30, 2010 and 2011, respectively, are unaudited.
+Basis of Presentation-The accompanying condensed consolidated balance sheet as of September 30, 2011, the condensed consolidated statements of operations for the three and nine months ended September 30, 2010 and 2011 and the condensed consolidated statements of cash flows for the nine months ended September 30, 2010 and 2011, respectively, are unaudited.
 The condensed consolidated balance sheet data as of December 31, 2010 was derived from the audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2010, which was filed with the Securities and Exchange Commission on March 15, 2011.
 The accompanying statements should be read in conjunction with the audited consolidated financial statements and related notes contained in our Annual Report on Form 10-K.

 The accompanying condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles, or U.S. GAAP, for interim financial information.
 Accordingly, they do not include all of the financial information and footnotes required by U.S. GAAP for complete financial statements.
-The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2010, and include all adjustments necessary for the fair presentation of eHealth's statement of financial position as of June 30, 2011, its results of operations for the three and six months ended June 30, 2010 and 2011 and its cash flows for the six months ended June 30, 2010 and 2011.
+The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2010, and include all adjustments necessary for the fair presentation of eHealth's statement of financial position as of September 30, 2011, its results of operations for the three and nine months ended September 30, 2010 and 2011.
 All adjustments are of a normal recurring nature.
-The results for the three months ended June 30, 2011 are not necessarily indicative of the results to be expected for any subsequent quarter or for the fiscal year ending December 31, 2011.
+The results for the three months ended September 30, 2011 are not necessarily indicative of the results to be expected for any subsequent quarter or for the fiscal year ending December 31, 2011.